-The market price of our Class A common stock may be highly volatile, and you may not be able to resell your shares at or above the public offering price.
+The market price of our Class A common stock may be highly volatile.

-Prior to the IPO, there was no public market for our Class A common stock.
-Given our limited trading history, an active trading market for our Class A common stock may not be sustained, which could adversely affect your ability to sell your shares and the market price for your shares.
-Further, the market price and trading volumes of our Class A common stock could be volatile, and you could lose all or part of your investment.
+The market price and trading volumes of our Class A common stock could be volatile, and you could lose all or part of your investment.
 Stock markets have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many companies in our industry.
 The following factors, in addition to other factors described in this "Risk Factors" section, may have a significant impact on the market price and trading volume of our Class A common stock:

-- negative trends in global economic conditions or activity levels in our industry; - changes in our relationship with our clients or in client needs or expectations or trends in the markets in which we operate; - announcements concerning or by our competitors or concerning our industry or the markets in which we operate in general; - · announcements of investigations or regulatory scrutiny of our operations or lawsuits filed against us; - our ability to implement our business strategy; - our ability to complete and integrate acquisitions; - actual or anticipated fluctuations in our quarterly or annual operating results or failure to meet guidance given by us or any change in guidance given by us or in our guidance practices; - trading volume of our Class A common stock; - the failure of securities analysts to cover the Company or changes in financial estimates by the analysts who cover us, our competitors or our industry in general; - economic, political, social, legal and regulatory factors unrelated to our performance; - changes in accounting principles; - the loss of any of our management or key personnel; - sales of our Class A common stock by us, our executive officers, directors or our stockholders in the future; - investor perception of us, our competitors and our industry; - any adverse consequences related to our multi-class capital structure, such as stock index providers excluding companies with multi-class capital structures from certain indices; and - overall fluctuations in the U.S. equity markets generally.
+- negative trends in global economic conditions or activity levels in our industry; - changes in our relationship with our clients or in client needs or expectations or trends in the markets in which we operate; - announcements concerning or by our competitors or concerning our industry or the markets in which we operate in general; - announcements of investigations or regulatory scrutiny of our operations or lawsuits filed against us; - our ability to implement our business strategy; - our ability to complete and integrate acquisitions; - actual or anticipated fluctuations in our quarterly or annual operating results or failure to meet guidance given by us or any change in guidance given by us or in our guidance practices; - trading volume of our Class A common stock; - the failure of securities analysts to cover the Company or changes in financial estimates by the analysts who cover us, our competitors or our industry in general; - economic, political, social, legal and regulatory factors unrelated to our performance; - changes in accounting principles; - the loss of any of our management or key personnel; - sales of our Class A common stock by us, our executive officers, directors or our stockholders in the future; - investor perception of us, our competitors and our industry; - any adverse consequences related to our multi-class capital structure, such as stock index providers excluding companies with multi-class capital structures from certain indices; and - overall fluctuations in the U.S. equity markets generally.